In most situations, inheriting a legacy is a good thing, but not in IT.

 • Which legacy modernization approach do you need to take?

-• How will your business benefit through the application modernization process?
+• How will your business benefit from the application modernization process?

 • What is the cost and time estimate to achieve app modernization?

 Based on the assessment conducted, choose a modernization approach that best fits your needs.
-If required, go in for existing products you can use.
+If required, consider existing products that you can use.
 There is no need to develop an app if there is a SaaS solution / COTS product available at a lesser cost.
-But, if your system needs a specific kind of solution, with more features on top of it, then go in for custom product development.
+But, if your system needs a specific kind of solution with more features on top of it, then opt for custom product development.

-Encapsulation – It is a legacy software components reusing technique.
-It works on wrapping technology which gives a new interface to a legacy component, making it readily accessible to other software components.
+Encapsulation – This is a legacy software component reuse technique.
+It works by wrapping technology that gives a new interface to a legacy component, making it readily accessible to other software components.

-Re-platform – It moves the legacy applications to the cloud with minute changes, ensuring code structure, features, and functions are unaltered.
+Re-platform – This approach moves legacy applications to the cloud with minimal changes, ensuring the code structure, features, and functions remain unaltered.

-Re-hosting – it moves an application unchanged to another physical, virtual or cloud infrastructure.
+Re-hosting – This approach moves an application unchanged to another physical, virtual, or cloud infrastructure.

-Re-architecting – It means shifting to a new application architecture while modifying the code to completely utilize the platform’s new and better capabilities.
+Re-architecting – This involves shifting to a new application architecture while modifying the code to fully utilize the platform’s new and better capabilities.

-Rebuild – It is also called Redesign.
-It is about rewriting the application components from the beginning to explore new features, and functionalities, while keeping the scope and specifications intact.
+Rebuild – Also called redesign, this approach involves rewriting the application components from scratch to explore new features and functionalities while keeping the scope and specifications intact.

 3. Take care of data migration

-Data is an essential element.
-And migrating legacy data is tough.
+Data is an essential element, and migrating legacy data is tough.
 Data migration activities consume approximately half of the deployment efforts.
 Remember, you need to preserve all historical data.
 Understand the complexity of data migration.
 It does not happen by pushing a single export and import button.
-It is an extensive activity that needs thoughtful planning.
+It is an extensive activity that requires thoughtful planning.

 In addition to the above mentioned,